Code-Institute-Submissions/OluwafemiAwosanya-MS4_SepResub/README.md

 #### Colour Scheme
 The two main colours used are White  and Black to keep the layout simple and allow the products images add more colours
 #### Typography
+Lato font is used throughout the project.
 #### Imagery
+Product photographs are taken from Kaggle.com.
+Online data set resource.
 #### Wireframes
 Home Page<br>
 ![Home Page Wireframe](media/wireframes/Home.png)<br>